Filter by Category:

 These riddles require the writer to truly understand the term in order to think abstractly.
 (Such an activity also targets several writing skills, including personification, point of view, varied sentence beginings, and varied sentence types.

 7. Sorry-o-poly: Francie Blaney at River Forest High School (Hobart, IN) is following Dr. Robert Marzano’s research on vocabulary development.
 She has developed a new word game that causes students to work multiple times with a core word.
-Francie created Sorry-o-opoly last spring, and now she shares it with you!
+Francie created Sorry-o-opoly and wanted to share it with other teachers.

 Consider content-area application, too, for all those core vocabulary words they need to know before they pass to the next grade.